Fan Fiction, fandom essays, and original fiction by Syrenslure

 When I try to lay in bed at night, my mind doesn't slow.
 It flys and floats and dashes to all of the things I need to do, to see, to express.
 This is often when I get my best ideas for stories.
 I lay there and they write themselves.
 If the pull is strong enough, I get up and try to get the words out of my head and onto the paper.
 Other times, I think that I will just wait and try to sleep and come back to it in the morning.
 I seldom can catch the thread again and the inspiration echoes inside me.

-For most of the last few years, I have been writing Angel and Buffy: TVS stories.
+I spent most of my 20 years (Yikes!) in on-line fandom, writing Angel and Buffy: TVS stories.
 I like Cordelia and her contridictions.
 I like Faith and the way she reminds me of my youth, the good and bad.
 I also liked Riley.
 I don't think he really belongs with Buffy, but I really like the character.
 He is human with a need to be a hero.
 He was a part of the group, but not.
 And he loved completely and honestly.

 I write to draw on those parts of the characters that resonate with me, or the ideas that amuse me.
 I deal with my frustration when Joss or Chris Carter, or whoever doesn't just do it MY way.
 I do it to play and laugh, like a child playing house.
 Mostly, I do it because I'm wide awake and dreaming.